Nevada LIHEAP

 Who is eligible for EAP in Nevada?

-- Have an income not exceeding 150% of the federal poverty level.
-For a family of three, it’s $3,331 or less per month.
+- Have an income at or below 150% of the federal poverty level or about $3,331 per month for a family of three.

 What is the income limit for Nevada EAP?

-Eligibility for energy assistance (EAP) is limited to households with incomes at or below 150% of the federal poverty guidelines as outlined in the table below:
+Eligibility for energy assistance (EAP) is limited to households with incomes at or below 150% of the federal poverty level as outlined in the table below:

 | Household Size | Income Limit |